Morpheus636/morpheus636.com/_posts/2022-04-25-redownload-v0.1.0.md

 Good news!
 Redownload is no longer in alpha and is ready for it's first beta release.

 ## What does this mean?
-It means that our minimum viable product, the initial CLI, is at a stable point and we will begin working to develop additional features, like support for hosts other than archive.org, and a GUI so users don't have to use a command line at all.
+It means that our first simplified version, consisting of a basic CLI, is at a point where we will consider it stable and begin working to develop additional features, like support for hosts other than archive.org, and a GUI so users don't have to use a command line at all.
 These additional features will be included in the first "major release", v1.0.0.